dbalaouras/visitorphonebook/README.md

 Additionally, you will need to install a mysql connector on your application container:
 * download the connector directly from [mysql.com](http://dev.mysql.com/downloads/connector/j)
-* place the jar file (which will look like this: mysql-connector-java-5.1.24-bin.jar) in
+* install the jar file (which will look like this: mysql-connector-java-5.1.24-bin.jar) in your App server (if you are using Tomcat, this is under "$CATALINA_HOME/lib")

 Although any web container should work fine, the project has been tested on [Tomcat 7.0](http://tomcat.apache.org/index.html).